April to November 2025

 EC Grows Community Garden

-Gladys Walcott has led the 1 acre community garden across Coit Ave from the Market since 2007.
-Plots are available to community members for a small fee. https://www.ecgrowscg.org For inqueries or to rent a space, please email Gladys at:
+The 1 acre community garden welcomes individuals who want to grow food.
+It’s located across Coit Ave from the Market, and has operated since 2007.
+Plots are available to community members for a small fee. https://www.ecgrowscg.org For inqueries or to rent a space, please email

 The Food Strong Learning Garden